 Individual parish churches are communities of people who come together to strive to know, serve, and love God and neighbor through worship and prayer, study and service, feasting and fasting.

 While the church is the Body of Christ in the world, nevertheless it is made up of human bodies.
 Just like real people, church communities have personalities and cultures, idiosyncrasies and habits, endearing qualities and annoying traits.
-While "the Church" is perfect (as a very abstract, theological concept!), individual church communities -- the parishioners and the clergy -- are, for better and for worse, very, very human!
+While "the Church" is perfect (as a very abstract, theological concept!), individual church communities -- the parishioners and the clergy -- are, for better and for worse, very human!

 You are welcome here!
 Come and see!